Dutch

 Evgenia Salta (Amsterdam) Harnessing exercise to amend neuroinflammation in Alzheimer’s disease (15')

-Lianne Remie (Nijmegen) Gut-brain mechanisms of a multi-domain lifestyle intervention in older adults at risk of cognitive decline (15')
+Lianne Remie (Nijmegen) The gut-immune-brain axis in cognitive aging: longitudinal evidence from a multidomain lifestyle intervention in older adults (15')

 13:00 Lunch